 Optional: add 1/4 cup cocoa to make these chocolate pancakes.

 Mix up flax egg first, and set aside.

 Mix together dry ingredients.

-Add oil, flax egg, and water to make a slightly thick batter (it should not run all over the griddle when you spoon it on.)
-You may need to let the batter sit a minute or two to determine if you need to add more water or not. whole wheat flour tends to absorb more water than white flour, and coconut flour absorbs an enormous amount of water compared to most flours, so be flexible and adjust as needed.
+Add oil, flax egg, and water to make a slightly thick batter (it actually is about the consistency of thick oatmeal) You may need to let the batter sit a minute or two to determine if you need to add more water or not. whole wheat flour tends to absorb more water than white flour, and coconut flour absorbs an enormous amount of water compared to most flours, so be flexible and adjust as needed.

 Heat your griddle before spooning on the pancake batter for best results and cook over low to medium low heat to avoid burning (especially if you tend to get distracted like I do- low heat is a must when potty training little ones!)